tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 Almost every LLM generates text in the same manner: Given a prompt from the user, the LLM predicts the next token.
 Then, the LLM takes that new token and uses it as context to predict the following token.
 This process repeats until the LLM generates a token that indicates the end of the sequence, or until the user decides to stop the generation.
 The process is called "autoregressive generation" because each new token is used to predict the next token.

 #### Model Inputs and Outputs
-Inputs to the mode for generative decoding are generally:
+Inputs to the model for generative decoding are generally:
 - tokens: produced by the tokenizer
 - position ids: the position of the tokens in the sequence
 - KV cache: an inference optimization that caches intermediate values

 In the model, tokens are embedded from the vocabulary space to the embedding space.
-Position ids are necessary for updating the KV cache and for positional embeddings like RoPE.
+Position ids are necessary for updating the KV cache and for positional embeddings like RoPE [TODO: Refer to the RoPE section].

 The model outputs:
 - logits for the next token
 - an updated KV cache

 The logits are unnormalized probabilities over the vocabulary.
 Given these probabilities, the sampler must decide which of these tokens in the vocabulary will be chosen.
-There are a few sampling methods that are commonly used to pick the next token.
+There are a few sampling methods that are commonly used to pick the next token:
-- greedy decoding (argmax of the logits, picks the most likely next token)
+- Greedy decoding (argmax of the logits, picks the most likely next token)
-- top-p/top-k sampling (restricts the logits according to p and k values, then samples according to the remaining probabilities)
+- Top-p/top-k sampling (restricts the logits according to p and k values, then samples according to the remaining probabilities)

 #### KV cache
 The KV cache is an inference optimization.
 It allows us to cache some intermediate values during the first inference step which are reused in later steps.